alsabbag/wumpus-prolog/README.md

     assert( wumpus_location([4,1]) ).
 ```
 ### visit

-The rule sets the facts arouond the list of visited cells.
+The following rule sets the facts arouond the list of visited cells.
 The specified grid square co-ordinates (*Xs*) are added to the end of the existinig list (*Ys*).
 To add to the end of the list, the list is first emptied (using retractall) and then reconstructed with the new grid square at the end of the list (*visited_cells[Ys|Xs]*).

 ```
 visit(Xs) :-